Kelly Clarkson videography

-American singer Kelly Clarkson has released two video albums and has appeared in forty three music videos.
+American singer Kelly Clarkson has released two video albums and has appeared in forty-four music videos.
 In 2002, she made her debut music video appearance for the video "Before Your Love", which was immediately released after winning the first season of American Idol.
 An accompanying music video for the companion single, "A Moment Like This", was also issued later that same year.
 From her debut studio album, Thankful (2003), Clarkson released music videos for the singles "Miss Independent", "Low", and "The Trouble with Love Is", the foremost of which earned her three MTV Video Music Award nominations, including Best New Artist in a Video.
 Thankful was immediately followed by the release of Clarkson's debut video album Miss Independent that same year.
 In 2004, a music video for her single "Breakaway" was released to promote the Disney feature film The Princess Diaries 2: Royal Engagement.
 Clarkson's sophomore studio album Breakaway (2004) issued accompanying music videos for its singles "Since U Been Gone", "Behind These Hazel Eyes", "Because of You", "Walk Away", and an additional live video for "Breakaway".
 The music videos for the songs "Since U Been Gone" and "Because of You" earned a total of three MTV Video Music Awards and a MuchMusic Video Award.
 Clarkson's second video album Behind Hazel Eyes was released in 2005 as a companion piece to Breakaway.